cloud-gov/pages-uswds-jekyll/README.md

 The reference to `datafile` referers to the name of the file in `_data/jobs.yml` and loops through the values.
 Feel free to modify this as needed.

-*Complete:*  There are two different kinds of `pages`, one does not have a side bar navigation, and the other uses `_includes/sidenav.html`.
+✅  There are two different kinds of `pages`, one does not have a side bar navigation, and the other uses `_includes/sidenav.html`.
 You can enable this option by adding `sidenav: true` to your page front matter.

 ```
 ---